To the Home Page

 Power management

-Battery and its PCM chips (Q1, U3) soldered to the main PCB
+Initial approach – battery and the PCM chips soldered to the main PCB

-Battery and its PCM chips (Q1, U3) soldered to the main PCB
+Initial approach – battery and the PCM chips soldered to the main PCB

 Finally, there needs to be a way to check the current battery state.
-SAMD21 has multiple analog input pins, capable of measuring voltages up to 3.3 V, and one of these can be connected to the output of a simple 1/2 divider.
-It’s not as precise as a dedicated fuel gauge chip, but it’s good enough for checking whether the battery is OK or not.
+SAMD21 has multiple analog input pins, and one of these can be connected to the output of a simple 1/5 voltage divider, to measure voltages between 0 and 1 V. It’s not as precise as a dedicated fuel gauge chip, but it’s good enough for checking whether the battery is OK or not.

 Clocks configuration